Ramsey fires Wenger to record seventh FA Cup - Nigeria Today

 Bellerin shot just wide and Ozil hit the post after cutting inside Cesar Azpilicueta, but just as in the 2014 final against Hull City, Ramsey’s goal was to prove the winner.

-The post Ramsey fires Wenger to record seventh FA Cup appeared first on Vanguard News.
+The post Ramsey fires Wenger to record seventh FA Cup appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share